myobie/indexeddb-transaction-example/README.markdown

 ```

 Thanks to fat arrows that code isn't as long as it could be.
 While this
-particular example might seem like it is could be tolerable things get
+particular example might seem like it could be tolerable things get
 super hinky when trying to compare in one objectStore before writing
 into another.
 Also, this code is super hard to wrap into a function or
 make generic in any way.